Croaker History, Family Crest & Coats of Arms

 The fictional Betty Crocker was used in advertising campaigns for food and recipes for the Washburn-Crosby Company in 1921.
 Apparently the name "Betty was selected because it was viewed as a cheery, All-American name.
 It was paired with the last name Crocker, in honor of William Crocker, a Washburn Crosby Company director."
 The brand was later bought by General Mills in 1954.

 Early History of the Croaker family

-Another 327 words (23 lines of text) covering the years 1275 and 1641 are included under the topic Early Croaker History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Croaker research.
+Another 260 words (19 lines of text) covering the years 1275, 1641, 1670, 1741 and 1670 are included under the topic Early Croaker History in all our PDF Extended History products and printed products wherever possible.

 Croaker Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Croaker family name include Croker, Crocker, Croager, Crough, Croaker, Croke and others.